-- US Domestic, International nor local flights from Guayaquil-Lima-Cusco-Lima, and to/from the islands (see Estimated Airfare on page 8). - Ecuadorian departure taxes (\$41 when leaving the country and \$6-8 per local flight; although these taxes are generally included in your airfare). - Peruvian departure taxes (for USA and Canadian travelers these taxes are included in the airfare). - Alcoholic beverages, non-alcoholic beverages ordered from the bar on cruise, nor items of a personal nature like laundry, telephone calls, souvenirs etc. - Tips to the local staff as warranted. - Any expenses incurred in preparing for this trip such as but not limited to non-refundable airline tickets or travel insurance, nor additional costs due to flight schedule changes, delays, cancellations or missed connections.
+- US Domestic, International nor local flights from Guayaquil-Lima-Cusco-Lima, and to/from the islands. - · Early arrivals, dayrooms or late check-outs at hotels. - Tours, meals (at about \$30-45 each per person) or other services not listed on the itinerary. - Alcoholic beverages, non-alcoholic beverages ordered from the bar on cruise, nor items of a personal nature like laundry, telephone calls, souvenirs etc. - Tips to the local staff as warranted. - Any expenses incurred in preparing for this trip such as but not limited to non-refundable airline tickets or travel insurance, nor additional costs due to flight schedule changes, delays, cancellations or missed connections.